How to Enable and Configure the SCWS PHP Module in ServBay

 conf.d

-directory of the relevant PHP version.
-The SCWS configuration is in thescws.ini
+directory for your specific PHP version.
+The SCWS settings are in thescws.ini

-file in that directory.
-The typical file path looks like:/Applications/ServBay/etc/php/X.Y/conf.d/scws.ini
+file inside that directory.
+The typical path format is:/Applications/ServBay/etc/php/X.Y/conf.d/scws.ini

 1Replace